vaadin/web-components/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### Describe a problem you proposal is addressing
+### Describe your motivation

-A concise description of what the problem or reason is.
-For example, I'm always frustrated when [...]
+A concise description of why you are proposing a change.
+For example, you would like a new feature to solve a use-case, or you want an existing feature changed because it is difficult to use.

 ### Describe the solution you'd like